top of page

 When You Realise You Raised Your Child the Way You Were Raised - Not the Way You Wanted

-This realization......that you are parenting with a blueprint you thought you had discarded - is one of the most gut-wrenching and vulnerable moments for a parent.
+Or it could be when you are desperately withholding a privilege, believing you are teaching a lesson, only to be met with a look of crushed confusion or sadness, and you realize you are not teaching, you are merely repeating a pattern.
+This realization......that you are raising your child with a plan you believed you had let go of - is one of the most heart-wrenching and vulnerable moments for a parent.
 It is not a failure.
 It is an awakening.

-From a psychological perspective, this should not be viewed as a character defect; rather, it is a feature of human development.
-Our brains are designed for efficiency, and our primary model for "how to be a parent" is the one we experienced for 18 years or more.
+The Unseen Inheritance: The Psychological Blueprint From a psychological perspective, this should not be seen as a flaw in character; instead, it is an aspect of human growth.
+Our brains are designed for efficiency, and the main template for "how to be a parent" is the one we experienced for 18 years or more.
 This is known as internal working models in Attachment Theory.
-We internalize the rules, the tones, the reactions, and the emotional landscape of our childhood home, creating an unconscious script.
+We absorb the rules, the tones, the reactions, and the emotional environment of our childhood home, creating an unconscious script.

-“I spent my childhood vowing I would never make my child feel the way I felt.
+As one client tearfully shared with me: “I spent my childhood vowing I would never make my child feel the way I felt.
 And then one day, I saw that same look of shame in my son’s eyes, and it was because of me.
 I had become the echo.”

 The Gap Between Intention and Reaction

-• The Intention: You want to raise a child who can healthily express anger.
+Real-Time Example: The Intention: You want to raise a child who can healthily express anger.
 You tell yourself, "Anger is a normal emotion."

-• The Trigger: Your child screams, "I hate you!" after you set a limit.
+The Trigger: Your child screams, "I hate you!" after you set a limit.

-• The Internal Blueprint: In your childhood, anger was met with punishment or withdrawal.
+The Internal Blueprint: In your childhood, anger was met with punishment or withdrawal.
 The script says: "Disrespect must be crushed."

-• The Reaction: You yell back, "Go to your room!
+The Reaction: You yell back, "Go to your room!
 We don't speak like that in this house!" or you give them the cold, silent treatment.

-In that moment, the conscious parent you want to be has been hijacked by the subconscious child you once were.
-The gap between the two is filled with guilt, shame, and a profound sense of betrayal.......of your child, and of yourself.
+In that moment, the mindful parent you want to be has been hijacked by the inner child you once were.
+The gap between the two is filled with guilt, shame, and a deep feeling of betrayal.......of both your child and yourself.
+Breaking the Chain: It is Not Too Late

 Comments